The month of October is National Adopt a Shelter Dog Month, we dedicate ourselves to finding forever homes for as many dogs as possible.

 This is a very informative and factual blog post.
 Dogs are one of the world’s most abused animals, many of whom are needlessly euthanized in shelters every day.
 These shelter dogs only want one thing: a forever home.
 National Adopt a Shelter Dog Month is a perfect time to find that new best friend!

-Adopt a shelter dog this month and give them a chance at life!
+Take a previously neglected canine home this adopt a dog month and give them a chance at life!

 If you’re considering adding an animal to your family, don’t forget to stop by your local animal shelter for some of the cutest animals in town!
 The ASPCA estimates that around 7 million animals are euthanized each year in shelters due to a lack of resources and homes.
 Some animals are even euthanized due to “overpopulation”.